-- The Final Destination, when the security guard is mentioning a feeling of 'déjà vu' and is run down by a careening ambulance twice.
+- Final Destination 4, when the security guard is mentioning a feeling of 'déjà vu' and is run down by a careening ambulance twice.

 - In the 1980s nuclear Brit Com Whoops Apocalypse, there's a scene where U.S. President Johnny Cyclops, up for re-election, has been advised to fake an injury to gain sympathy and votes.
 The ambulance rushing him to hospital runs down and kills his political rival.

 - An ambulance is used to abduct people and steal their organs in the 1990 thriller The Ambulance.
-The same scenario takes place in the 1979 German film Fleisch (Meat).
+The same scenario takes place in the 1979 German film Fleisch.

 - In Han Nolan's Dancing on the Edge, the mother of protagonist Miracle was hit by an ambulance while pregnant, and while they were unable to save her mother they were able to save Miracle herself.
 Later on we learn her mother was actually trying to commit suicide and jumped in front of the ambulance.

-- The Widget Series Zombie Versus Ambulance kind of zig-zags this trope, as you do use the ambulance to run down zombies, but you can also rescue people who haven't quite passed over into un-death.
+- The Widget Series Zombies Vs The Ambulance kind of zig-zags this trope, as you do use the ambulance to run down zombies, but you can also rescue people who haven't quite passed over into un-death.

-- In the Grand Theft Auto series, the ambulance has a tendency to run you over if you stand too close to a wounded pedestrian.
+- The ambulance has a tendency to run you over if you stand too close to a wounded pedestrian.
 The first couple of times this happens you chalk it up to coincidence, but eventually you get the feeling it's driven by Laser-Guided Karma.
 Of course, none of this is a patch on the carnage that can result if you're behind the ambulance's wheel yourself..

 - In the side missions where you use the ambulance to do emergency runs picking people up and taking them to the hospital, only the patient actually matters.
 You can kill as many other people as you'd like along the way with no consequences beyond the potential inconvenience of trying to pick up patients with a wanted level.